MissionalDigerati/workshop_caketwit/README.md

 CakeTwit
 ========

 This is the source code for the CakeTwit Workshop at [ICCM 2013](iccm-europe.org).

+Do you want to build PHP websites faster?
+I think we all do.
+In this workshop, we will take a brief look at the [CakePHP](http://www.cakephp.org) open-source PHP framework that makes this possible.
+As we build a simple Twitter like service, called CakeTwit, you will learn the benefits of using a framework in your development.
+CakePHP provides code generation, Model View Controller Architecture, helper libraries for faster development, and much more!
+If you want make programming a piece of cake, check out this workshop.

 This is not a production ready repository.
-CakeTwit is a Twitter like service designed to introduce people to the benefits of working on the [CakePHP](http://www.cakephp.org) Framework.
+You can also find the presentation slides at [SlideShare](http://www.slideshare.net/M_Digerati/caketwit-16279682).

 What is CakePHP?